 Antioxidants and polyphenols are often considered to be the same thing, but technically, many polyphenols actually contain antioxidants.

 For instance, you’ve probably heard of flavanols before, right?
-Flavonols are the antioxidants found in chocolate.
+Flavonols are the antioxidants found in dark chocolate.
 Have you ever read about resveratrol?
 That’s the antioxidant found in wine.

 And there are plenty of other antioxidants too – like vitamin A (aka beta-carotene), or vitamin C, vitamin E, or even catechins.